Xiao0909/cs-665-assignment-Assignment3/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+Answer: This application is designed with a flexible architecture.
+Users are allowed to easily add new customer type(segments) by implementing the interface.
+Or the old customer type can be removed by deleting the corresponding classes and updating the emailFactorty class.
+This will minimize the impact on existing code and make it easy to maitin or modify the application as the business requirement chanced.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+Answer: The implementation in the "Email Generator" is designed to be easy to understand.
+The rule of naming objects, methods and each class is clear and understandable.
+People who is reading the code is tend to understand what the class, object or method for once they saw te name.
+Also, the use of the factory design pattern will help to separate concerns and make the code more maintainable.

 - Describe how you have avoided duplicated code and why it is important.

+Answer: I used the interface to define ommon behavior of all customer types and then created sperate classes to implement that interface for each customer type(segments).
+I also use the factory pattern to centralize the email generator logic.
+This allowes me to reduce the code duplication and increases the mainainability.
+Avoid duplicated code could alos avoid increasing code complexity, longer time on developing the code and  increasing budget.
+Avoid duplication can increase the quality of the code and reduce the risk of the appearance of the bugs.

 - If applicable, mention any design patterns you have used and explain why they were chosen.

+Answer: I used the factory design pattern.
+This will allow developers add or remove the users easilty in the future and reduces the coupling between the client code and email creation logic.
+Factory design pattern will help improve the code more maintainable, scalable and flexible.

 # Maven Commands